 From there, your choices get decidedly bleak.
 Capital City Care’s knock against is their limited menu.
 Since they also operate a cultivation center, the only dispensary with that distinction, they feature mainly their own products.
 The cultivator Apelles is also related to Cap City Care in some fashion.
 I’ve only occasionally seen other cultivator’s products on the CCC menu and I’ve actually found their flowers for slightly cheaper prices at other dispensaries, which is wackadoo.

 On the plus side, I’ve seen CCC run contest to win a free ounce every month for a year and stuff like that.
 So, damn, that would be nice.
-They pay for the patient transfer fee and give you a free quarter-ounce of a house strain plus a pipe and papers if you’re a new patient.

 Do NOT go to Metropolitan Wellness Center.
 If you find yourself at MWC, read this article again, because you messed up.
 That’s just facts.
 The menu is limited and the pricing is OUTRAGEOUS.
 Okay, they’re the only other dispensary that doesn’t pre-pack, they’re open the latest, and they’re the only one in Southeast.
 I really think the other dispensary owners should get together with the MWC folks and tell them to lower their pricing, because GANKING FOLKS FOR SEVEN HUNDRED DOLLARS A MOTHERFUCKING OUNCE, ahem!, especially as the only facility operating in this historically impoverished quadrant of the District, reflects badly on the entire MMJ community.
 For the record- and again, it’s difficult to pinpoint since it’s not usually advertised- the average price of an ounce of medical flowers is around $400.